exiang/open_hub_wiki/Development-Environment-Setup.md

   * GIT Client - [Fork](https://git-fork.com/)
   * API Gateway - [TYK.io](https://tyk.io/)

-## Setup (docker)
+## Environment
-This is the highly recommended setup method compared to the manual way
+  * Dev - your local machine will be use for the development (e.g. https://hubd.mymagic.my)

-map /etc/hosts, add entries:
+  * Staging - this is the staging site for beta testing (e.g. https://hub.mymagic.my)
-127.0.0.1       hubd.mymagic.my
+  * Production - this is your live site (e.g. https://central.mymagic.my)

-127.0.0.1       api-hubd.mymagic.my
+## Local Dev Setup (docker)

-use docker from repo: magic_docker7.
+This is the highly recommended setup method compared to the manual way. use docker from repo: magic_docker7.
 Refer to the setup documents there